Boon Lay Nature Park

 Prior to starting the garden, the team was concerned about how best to engage local residents.
 We realised that by being there, working on what we believe in, and having the space, time and conversations to learn from one another is a good way to draw in interested residents who are also willing to contribute.

-The proposal team has ideas for secondary projects, e.g. to survey the food heritage knowledge of local residents, and children illustrated books based on the stories of the Collective’s learnings.
+The proposal team has ideas for secondary projects, e.g. to survey the food heritage knowledge of local residents, hold sessions for mindful gardening and eating, and children illustrated books based on the stories of the Collective’s learnings.

 If you’re interested to learn more about this initiative, please write to us at firstname.lastname@example.org.